Litia Qionibaravi: Political career

 Qionibaravi was appointed general secretary of the Social Democratic Liberal Party in February 2016.
 As general secretary, she reformed the party constitution.
 She was elected to parliament in the 2018 elections, winning 2,195 votes.
 She was the Opposition nominee for the role of Deputy Speaker, but lost in a parliamentary vote to Veena Bhatnagar.
+In her first speech to the House on 29 November 2018 she criticised the Fijian Parliament's ban on the use of the Fijian language in debate.
+She stepped down as SODELPA general secretary at the party's 2019 AGM.

+In December 2020 she was charged by the Fiji Independent Commission Against Corruption with providing false information to a public servant and obtaining financial advantage by lying about her place of residence to access parliamentary allowances.
+The trial was repeatedly delayed due to Qionibaravi's ill-health, and is now expected to begin on 31 March 2023.

 On 25 July 2021 she was arrested by Fijian police after criticising government moves to amend land legislation.

-In the 2022 General Elections, she did not run for re-election to Parliament, and retired.
+She did not run for re-election at the 2022 election, and retired.